marcopepunkt/MixedReality_Baymax/experiments/llm/README.md

 GOOGLE_API_KEY=your_actual_api_key_here*
 ```
 3. Never commit API keys to version control!
 So add `.env` to your `.gitignore` file if you're using git

+### Usage
-4. run the script to say hello and send a sample image to the genemi agent
+1. after setting up the api, run the script to say hello and send a sample image to the genemi agent
 ```bash
 python gemini_agent.py
 ```